 - Volunteer for 300 hours a year (150 hours per semester)

-- Attend two hours of personal, professional and/or leadership training per week on topics such as time management, conflict resolution, poverty reduction, and education reform
+- Attend one and a half hours of personal, professional and/or leadership training biweekly on topics such as time management, conflict resolution, poverty reduction, and education reform

 - Maintain a minimum 2.5 GPA each semester